Volkswagen I.D. Neo: Everything we know so far about the Golf-sized EV

 Based on the company’s latest MEB platform, the Neo will be a five-door Golf-sized hatchback albeit with the interior space of the larger Passat. it will be driven by two electric motors and feature all-wheel-drive.

-Even more appealing is the fact Volkswagen look to be marketing the I.D.
+Even more appealing than its carbon-neutral lifespan is the fact Volkswagen look to be marketing the I.D.
 Neo with an enticingly low price, significantly undercutting others currently on the market such as the Nissan Leaf and Hyundai Kona.

 And how will it perform?
 Rumours state there will be three ranges of the Neo with three price points, with the entry level £17k model offering limited performance and a range of 205 miles.
 Volkswagen aims for the mid-spec model to achieve up to 280 miles on a single charge, with details of the range-topping Neo still to be finalised.

-What we do know though is that the Neo will be the first of the I.D. brand to showcase Volkswagen's new design language for EVs of the future, which it says is based on four central areas of innovation:
+Away from carbon-neutral boasts and price-point rumours, what we also know is that the Neo will be the first of the I.D. brand to showcase Volkswagen's new design language for EVs of the future, which it says is based on four central areas of innovation:

 - Smart Sustainability - Volkswagen is advancing the development of innovative high-volume electric cars